akshayambulkar16/taxAnalysis/README.md

 # taxAnalysis
-this is tax analysis code where you get total tax per companies invoice_id
+this is a totaltaxamount analysis code where you get the total tax per company invoice_id in snowflake